Hop Riopel: Playing

 Riopel was born on October 11, 1900 in Worcester, Massachusetts.
 His mother died when he was one and his father died four years later, so his sister raised Riopel and his nine siblings.
 He was a member of the baseball, basketball, football, and indoor and outdoor track teams at Worcester Commerce High School.
 He was offered a tryout with the New York Yankees after graduating, but chose to pursue a college education.
 He entered the College of the Holy Cross in the fall of 1920 and made the varsity football team as a freshman.
 He played fullback and was elected captain of the 1923 Holy Cross football team.
 He also spent three seasons as a starting guard for the Holy Cross basketball team and played first base, third base, and outfield for the Holy Cross baseball team.
 In 1923 and 1924, he played summer baseball for the Fitchburg team in the Central Massachusetts League.
 During the 1923 season, he had a 34 game hitting streak.
 After graduating, Riopel went to New York City to meet with John McGraw of the New York Giants and Clark Griffith of the Washington Senators.
 However, Riopel chose to remain in Worcester with his family rather than pursue a major league career.

 In 1924, Riopel signed with the Providence Steamrollers.
 The team joined the National Football League for the 1925 season and Riopel appeared in four games that year.

 In 1928 and 1929, Riopel played for the Lewiston Twins of the New England League.
-He appeared in 141 games, batting .277 with 4 homes runs over those two seasons.
+He appeared in 141 games, batting .277 with 4 home runs over those two seasons.